2026 FIFA World Cup Ticket Guide

 • You can also buy someone else’s RTB that they’ve earned.

-• Expensive and unclear what tickets you can choose from.
+• Expensive and unclear what tickets you can choose from for the match you have a right to.

 5. Resale